vmware/vic-product/installer/docs/INTEGRATION.md

     - What is the default size in GB?
 - Describe the requirements the platform must provide for the component
     - Examples: OS packages, certificates, token files, configuration
-    - Specify the location the component expects any dependencies to be on the filesystem
+    - Specify the location the component expects any dependencies to be on the filesystem:

 ### Runtime
 - What configuration must be present for the service to start?